Adoption Trial Contract

 Our trial program (Foster to Adopt) is a paw-fect start to introducing a new dog into your life.
 There are no strings attached and it is a great way to find the right fit!
 We offer a 7 day trial where you can take one of our adoptable dogs home, essentially fostering them until it either becomes a foster failure or you just know they aren’t “the one”!
-We know that it may take longer than 7 days to learn everything about your new pupper but we suggest taking full advantage of the five days as it isn’t nearly enough time for the dog to fully acclimate.
+We know that it may take longer than 7 days to learn everything about your new pupper but we suggest taking full advantage of the seven days as it isn’t nearly enough time for the dog to fully acclimate.
 The seven day trial is to see little things like if they are good in the car, good with your other pets, your children, or potty trained.

 1. WNFP is entering into this Trial Agreement as a courtesy to me to allow me to have custody of this animal for 7 days when a final decision will be made and I may or may not finalize the adoption process.

 2. I must comply with WNFP policies concerning this animal while he/she is still in temporary foster care.